 Office furniture is a reflection of the workplace as the interior design directly impacts how office staff interacts with each other.
+Headquarters of major companies are designed to resonate with the theme, colours and symbols which form a part of their brand’s identity.

 Written by: Brittany Light